 Advise them of your resolve to leave the gathering if necessary.
 Don’t have your parents fight your battles for you.
 Matthew 18 tells us that we need to confront one another in love directly first.

 However, your parents need the opportunity to confront the bullying going on in their house as well.
+Once you have dealt with the bullying behavior first, you can share your concerns with your parents.
+As the hosts, they need to know if bullying is going on in their home.

 Have you heard the saying that good fences make good neighbors?
 Good boundaries make for healthy families.
+Teaching your children how to set boundaries with family and others is an invaluable life lesson.

 Setting up healthy boundaries not only protects your marriage and children, but it also models healthy family relationships for them as they grow up.
 One day your child will get married and will need to establish healthy boundaries with you as well.